Samuel S. Urlacher, PhD

 5) What roles do somatic (e.g., body fat) and social (e.g., alloparenting) capital play in moderating relationships between energy availability/use, experienced stress, and expressed phenotype?

 My research is highly collaborative, involving fantastic researchers, students, and local colleagues.
 I currently collaborate with individuals and institutions from the United States, Ecuador, Papua New Guinea, Mexico, Germany, France, Switzerland, and the Czech Republic.
 My work has been funded by the National Science Foundation, the LSB Leakey Foundation, the Czech Science Foundation, and others.
 I prioritize the communication of my research findings to policy makers and to the public.
-My work has been featured by media outlets such as The Scientist magazine, Discover magazine, and Science Daily.
-I have discussed the implications of my findings at the United Nations headquarters in New York and elsewhere.
+My work has been featured by media outlets such as Good Morning America, El País, The Scientist magazine, Discover magazine, and Muscle and Fitness.
+I have discussed the implications of my findings at the United Nations headquarters in New York, the ASU Center for Evolution and Medicine, the Senckenberg Naturmuseum in Frankfurt, and elsewhere.

 Follow me on Twitter @SSUrlacher